 - Brent Elementary School.
 Coordinates the voluntary tutoring program for elementary students at Brent Elementary School (in Washington, D.C.).
-Tutoring subjects include reading and math with the objective of helping students overcome academic deficiencies and enriching their school experience with individualized instruction. - Diversity, Equity, Inclusion, and Accessibility (DEIA).
-The DEIA group is an affinity group created to discuss enhancing awareness and action in the areas of diversity, equity, and inclusion. - Kennan Society.
+Tutoring subjects include reading and math with the objective of helping students overcome academic deficiencies and enriching their school experience with individualized instruction. - Kennan Society.
 The Kennan Society is an affinity group focused on the advancement of intellectual discourse of strategic theory, grand strategy, and national security and international relations.
 Students set their meeting schedule and topic list.
 The group hosts speakers on topics of interest and coordinates debate amongst faculty.
 This group is open to all NWC students.